-Do you know where millennials are heading in business?
+Do you know where millennials and Gen Z are heading in business?

 An interesting observation is that most of today’s youth end up as freelancers.
 Though we aren’t saying that all freelance workers are millennials, most of them are.
-And by 2020, we’re expecting to see 50% of the working population in the US to be freelancers.
+And by next year, we are expecting to see 50% of the working population in the US to be freelancers.